Martyn Pig: Chapter 7: Tuesday

-When Martyn doesn’t hear anything from Alex he calls around to her house but there’s nobody there.
-Back in the house, he gradually realises that she has betrayed him by taking his dad’s chequebook, cash-card, solicitor’s letters, identification and some of his clothes.
-He figures that she and her mum intend to impersonate Martyn’s father and cash the cheque for €30,000.
+When Martyn does not hear anything from Alex he calls around to her house but there's nobody there.
+Back in the house, he gradually realises that she has betrayed him by taking his dad's chequebook, cash-card, solicitor's letters, identification and some of his clothes.
+He figures that she and her mum intend to impersonate Martyn's father and cash the cheque for €30,000.
 He goes through all the likely scenarios in his mind, even briefly thinking that Dean might be in on the plan.
 At midnight, two policemen (Detective Inspector Breece and Detective Sergeant Finlay) come to the door and Martyn eventually lets them in.
 Breece begins to ask Martyn about Dean.
-Martyn says that he knows him but hasn’t seen him for months.
-They present him with forged signatures found at Dean’s flat and tell him that Dean died in a motorcycle accident earlier the previous day – the brake lines on his bike had been cut.
-They also reveal that they have found a piece of a face flannel with brake oil on it in Martyn’s bathroom.
+Martyn says that he knows him but has not seen him for months.
+They present him with forged signatures found at Dean's flat and tell him that Dean died in a motorcycle accident earlier the previous day – the brake lines on his bike had been cut.
+They also reveal that they have found a piece of a face flannel with brake oil on it in Martyn's bathroom.
 In the end, they take Martyn away to the police station early on Christmas morning where he is a given a room for the night.
 Martyn realises that Alex had murdered Dean by cutting his brake lines and cannot quite believe it.
 He gets physically sick thinking about it.
 Something changes in Martyn that night.
-The only thing he can’t understand is why Alex left the solicitor’s letters and forged signatures at Dean’s flat.
+The only thing he cannot understand is why Alex left the solicitor's letters and forged signatures at Dean's flat.